Azure/bicep-types-az/generated/network/microsoft.network/2025-05-01/types.md

 ## AzureFirewallPropertiesFormat
 ### Properties
-* **additionalProperties**: [AzureFirewallAdditionalProperties](#azurefirewalladditionalproperties): The additional properties used to further config this azure firewall.
+* **additionalProperties**: [AzureFirewallPropertiesFormatAdditionalProperties](#azurefirewallpropertiesformatadditionalproperties): The additional properties used to further config this azure firewall.
 * **applicationRuleCollections**: [AzureFirewallApplicationRuleCollection](#azurefirewallapplicationrulecollection)[]: Collection of application rule collections used by Azure Firewall.
 * **autoscaleConfiguration**: [AzureFirewallAutoscaleConfiguration](#azurefirewallautoscaleconfiguration): Properties to provide a custom autoscale configuration to this azure firewall.
 * **firewallPolicy**: [SubResource](#subresource): The firewallPolicy associated with this azure firewall.